-This tells you the percentage of residents showing signs of depression.
+This indicates the percent of residents showing signs of depression.

 Appropriate Vaccine Usage

-This metric measures the percent of long-term care residents that were vaccinated against pneumonia and flu.
+This metric measures the percent of long-term patients that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Browns Valley Health Center, 13.28% Percentage of Patients
+In Browns Valley Health Center, 12.39% of Patients

 Ability to Keep Residents Mobile

-In Browns Valley Health Center, 20.05% Percentage of Residents
+In Browns Valley Health Center, 14.24% of Residents

 Short-term Care: Rehospitalizations

-In Browns Valley Health Center, 20.05 Percentage of Residents Rehospitalized
+In Browns Valley Health Center, 14.24% of Residents Rehospitalized

 - Coteau Des Prairies Health Care SystemCritical Access Hospitals 11.71 miles away205 Orchard Dr Sisseton South Dakota 57262Voluntary non-profit - Private(605) 698-7647